The Lynton & Barnstaple Railway

 seasonal form of local transportation.
 The team at the The

-Lynton & Barnstaple Railway Trust is making that dream a reality.
+Lynton & Barnstaple Railway Trust has been working to make that dream a reality.

-About two miles of the route have been reinstated since 2004, and the
+About a mile of the route has been reinstated since 2004, and the

 World War I steam locomotive